spsforks/SCons-scons-wiki/SconsVsOtherBuildTools.md

 _Note: this page may contain flammable opinions.
 This is a wiki, many have contributed to it.
+It is also fairly out of date: newer tools such as Ninja, Bazel and Ronin could stand a writeup, to aid people trying to learn about build systems.
 Please be considerate and balanced._

 # SCons